 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-(Adult): To equate to the EgCG consumption of the best Japanese studies, take 1 capsule three times daily with food, or as directed by a qualified health care practitioner.
+To equate the EGCg consumption of the best Japanese studies, take 1 capsule three times daily with food, or as directed by a qualified health care practitioner.

 Camellia sinensis (green tea extract)

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 AOR Active Green Tea is a high-potency standardized extract of green tea, high in epigallocatechin gallate (EgCG), believed to be the key phytonutrient in green tea, responsible for its health benefits.
 Studies most consistently report health benefits in persons drinking 10 cups a day of high-EgCG sencha-style Japanese Green Tea; each cup of this tea contains 150 milligrams of EgCG.
 The labels of most green tea extracts exaggerate the number of cups of tea represented in their capsules by comparing the product to poor-quality teas.
 AOR’s Active Green Tea allows you to more fully enjoy the healthy properties of a Sencha-rich lifestyle without consuming large volumes of tea.